rhohndorf/beezle-bug/docs/tools.md

 - Write text files
 - List directory content
 - Get time and date
+- Execute a cli command.
+This is buggy and dangerous.
+Be warned!

 ## Memory Management
 - Add to working memory